Qaplan I Giray: Third reign 1730–1736

 With Crimean troops away from the peninsula and the Turks tied down with Persia, Russia had an opportunity for a surprise attack.
-In 1735 General Münnich went south and found that his army would not be ready until next year.
+In 1735 General Münnich went south and found that his army would not be ready until the following year.
 Leontev raided toward Crimea but turned back because it was too late in the season.

 In April 1736 Muennich marched to Crimea.
 By 19 May he had 30000 troops facing Perekop.
-On 20 May the wall was breeched and two days later the Or Qapi fort surrendered.
+On 20 May the wall was breached and two days later the Or Qapi fort surrendered.
 Russia now entered Crimea for the first time.
 In June they captured Bakhchisarai and burned the khan’s palace.
 Most of the Crimean army scattered to the hills while the Turks withdrew to Kaffa.
-One writer says that Qaplan he was unable to command because of gout.
-Muennich hoped to capture Kaffa, but on 25 June he decided to withdraw.
+One writer says that Kaplan was unable to command because of gout.
+Muennich hoped to capture Kaffa, but on 25 June decided to withdraw.
 A third of his army was sick with dysentery and many of the rest were weakened.
-There was not enough food, fresh water or fodder to support his army.
-By mid-July he was back on the Dnieper bend, having lost half of his army, 2000 by fighting and the rest from disease.
-Because of the invasion Qaplan was replaced by Fetih II Giray who had to face a second invasion the following year.
+There was also not enough food, fresh water or fodder to support his army.
+By mid-July he was back on the Dnieper bend, having lost half of his army, 2000 of them to fighting and the rest from disease.
+Because of the invasion Qaplan was replaced by Fetih II Giray, who faced a second invasion the following year.

 Retirement and death

 Qaplan was deposed in August or September 1736 and went to Chios.
-Later he moved to Galipoli and then back to Chios.
+Later he moved to Gallipoli and then back to Chios.
 He died in November-December 1738.
 He was buried in the courtyard of a school in Çeşme across the strait from Chios.
-The town now has a statue of him.
+The town has a statue of him.